redgeneLauren/HTMLcourse-sample/Content/Chapter1HTMLStructure.q.md

 /// type=MS, answer=[1,3,5]

-Which characters is needed to construct an HTML `tag`?
+Which of the following characters is needed to construct an HTML `tag`?

 - A `+` plus sign.